110 The Queen's Walk

-110 The Queen's Walk, formerly City Hall, is a building in Bermondsey, London that served as the headquarters of the Greater London Authority (GLA) between July 2002 and December 2021.
-Designed by Norman Foster, it is located on the south bank of the River Thames near Tower Bridge.
+110 The Queen's Walk, formerly City Hall, is a building in Bermondsey, London, that served as the headquarters of the Greater London Authority (GLA) between July 2002 and December 2021.
+It is undergoing reconstruction and redevelopment.
+Originally, designed by Norman Foster, it is located on the south bank of the River Thames near Tower Bridge.
 The site, which forms part of the More London development, has been owned by the State of Kuwait since 2013.

 In June 2020, Mayor of London Sadiq Khan proposed a relocation of the GLA to The Crystal, a GLA-owned property in Newham.
 Khan confirmed the decision on 3 November 2020 and the GLA vacated City Hall on 2 December 2021.

 History

 The City Hall building was designed by Norman Foster and was constructed at a cost of £43 million on a site formerly occupied by wharves serving the Pool of London.
 It opened in July 2002, two years after the GLA was created, and was leased rather than owned by the GLA.
 Despite its name, City Hall did not serve a city (according to UK law).
 It had responsibilities over Greater London, which should not be confused with the City of London, which has its headquarters at the Guildhall.

 In June 2011, Mayor Boris Johnson announced that for the duration of the London 2012 Olympic Games, the building would be called London House.

 In November 2020, Mayor of London Sadiq Khan announced plans to vacate City Hall at the end of 2021 and relocate to The Crystal in the Royal Victoria Docks area of East London.
 Khan cited the high cost of rent as the reason for relocating the GLA headquarters, stating that vacating City Hall in favour of a property owned by the authority would save it £55 million over the course of five years.

-In 2023, St Martins Property announced that the architectural firms of Gensler and LDA Design had completed a plan to redesign the unused structure as a mixed-use office and retail building.
+In 2023, the St Martins Property Group announced that the architectural firms of Gensler and LDA Design had completed a plan to redesign the unused structure as a mixed-use office and retail building.
 It was intended to replace the iconic spiral with leafy terraces and replace the glazing with different materials.
 The proposals were approved by Southwark Council in December 2024.
-Around 3,800 sqm of floor space - 452 sqm of office space and 3,300 sqm of retail space - would be added to the building, following straightening of the slant on its southern side, extending the footprint of the building by 14.2m.
+Around 3,800 sqm of floor space – 452 sqm of office space and 3,300 sqm of retail space – would be added to the building, following straightening of the slant on its southern side, extending the footprint of the building by 14.2m.
+The Twentieth Century Society added the building to its Risk List of architecture at risk of being lost in 2021.

-As of October 2025, the building was undergoing major demolition and refurbishment works to accommodate office and retail space, retaining the core of the building.
+As of October 2025, the building was undergoing major demolition and refurbishment works to accommodate office and retail space, retaining the core of the building, but straightening its distinctive leaning profile.